himotoyoshi/fortio-namelist/README.md

 Features
 --------

-* Flexible parsing enables reading of namelists in various formats.
+* Flexible parsing using Racc to support various dialects
-* Various options to control the output namelist string in the format of your choice.
+* Options for controlling the format of the dump
-* Able to convert namelist format to JSON or YAML format using Ruby's standard library
+* Represents the structure of a name list with a Hash object (easy to convert to JSON or YAML format)

 Installation
 ------------